Morfly/airin/doc/airin_gradle_migration.md

   for this particular Gradle `Project`.
   > Note: Usually, it is enough to check if the `Project` has a specific Gradle plugin attached to it.
   > For example:  `target.plugins.hasPlugin("java-library")`
-- `fun provide(target: Project, relativePath: String): List<StarlarkFile>` - provides the list of temlpate provider for this particular Gradle `Project`.
+- `fun provide(target: Project, relativePath: String): List<StarlarkFile>` - provides the list of Starlark files for this particular Gradle `Project`.

 User is able to directly inherit one of the two types of template providers: